Bluenose Squash Classic 2012

 The Bluenose Squash Classic 2012 is the 2012's Bluenose Classic, which is a tournament of the PSA World Tour event International (Prize money : 55 000 $).
-The event took place in Halifax in Canada from 28 March to 1 April.
+The event took place in Halifax, Canada, from 28 March to 1 April.
 Thierry Lincou won his second Bluenose Squash Classic trophy, beating Daryl Selby in the final.

 Prize money and ranking points

 For 2012, the prize purse was $55,000.
 The prize money and points breakdown is as follows: